 The AirPods (3rd generation) makes improvements in battery performance over its predecessors, and that’s enough to give it the edge in this match up.
-At a consistent output of 75dB(SPL), the Apple AirPods (3rd generation) lasted 6 hours, 21 minutes on a single charge.
+At a constant music output peaking at 75dB(SPL), the Apple AirPods (3rd generation) lasted 6 hours, 21 minutes on a single charge.
 Additionally, the AirPods charging case holds enough juice for an additional four charge cycles, which means over 30 hours overall.
 The charging case now also supports the new MagSafe charger (which is just a magnetically secured Qi wireless charger), as well as regular wireless charging and wired charging over Lightning connections.

 The Samsung Galaxy Buds 2 isn’t too far behind the AirPods, lasting 5 hours and 9 minutes on a single charge with ANC on under the same testing conditions.
-With ANC off, it wouldn’t be terribly surprising for its performance to exceed Apple’s earbuds, too.
 The Galaxy Buds 2 charging case offers 15 hours of listening time, which makes for just over 20 hours cumulatively.

 Both pairs of true wireless earbuds support fast charging to an equal degree.
 With 5 minutes in the charging case, both the AirPods (3rd generation) and Galaxy Buds 2 will get an hour of playback time.